-Report: Woman Says Roy Moore Initiated Sexual Activity When She Was 14
+Report: Woman says Roy Moore initiated sexual activity when she was 14

 Sen. Cory Gardner, R-Co., who chairs the National Republican Senatorial Committee, called the allegations "deeply troubling," adding that if they "are found to be true, Roy Moore must drop out of the Alabama special Senate election."

+Sen. Richard Shelby, R-Ala., called the story "devastating" and "nasty" and said, "If that’s true, then I don’t believe there’d be any place for him in the U.S. Senate."

+GOP Sens.
+Steve Daines, R-Mont., Mike Lee, R-Utah, Pat Toomey, R-Pa., Orrin Hatch, R-Utah, Lisa Murkowski, R-Alaska, Thom Tillis, R-N.C., and Tim Scott, R-S.C., all issued virtually identical responses, as well.

-If Moore were to drop out, his name would remain on the ballot.
+If Moore — who served twice as a chief justice of the state Supreme Court and has unsuccessfully run for governor twice — were to drop out, his name would remain on the ballot.
 Alabama law states that a general election candidate must withdraw 76 days before the date of the election to be removed from the ballot.
 If a candidate withdraws after that deadline, his or her name must remain on the ballot but no votes for the candidate can be certified.
 As of Thursday, the special election was only 33 days away.

 There could, however, be some precedent for a court challenge.
 In 2002, an embattled Democratic Senate candidate in New Jersey dropped out of the race after the withdrawal deadline, and Democrats ultimately prevailed in a legal challenge to allow a replacement on the ballot anyway.